agentzh/chunkin-nginx-module/README.markdown

 Name
 ====

-**chunkin-nginx-module** - HTTP 1.1 chunked-encoding request body support for Nginx.
+**ngx_chunkin** - HTTP 1.1 chunked-encoding request body support for Nginx.

-*This module is not distributed with the Nginx source.* See `the installation instructions`.
+*This module is not distributed with the Nginx source.* See [the installation instructions](http://wiki.nginx.org/HttpChunkinModule#Installation).

 Status
 ======